TAP Portugal Logo

 Although the rebranding affected the emblem, it remained recognizable because the company wanted to preserve its unique identity.
 The designers simply replaced the second word, “TAP,” with “Air,” keeping everything else the same.

 The translucent emblem of red and green letters became the company’s main symbol.
 It creates a sense of depth, reflecting the complexity and multifaceted nature of the aviation industry.
-The stylish lettering is associated with innovation and technological progress, and using different colors adds visual interest to the logo.
+The stylish lettering is associated with innovation and technological progress, and the use of different colors adds visual interest to the logo.
 As is well known, the green and red were taken from the Portuguese flag, but they have additional meanings:

 • Green represents safety and accessibility;